Disclaimer

 Modern Logging systemd-journald

-is a system service that collects and stores logging data.
-It captures syslog
+systemd-journald is a system service that collects and stores logging data.
+It captures syslog messages, kernel messages, standard output/error of services, and more.
+Its key features include:

 - Structured Logging: Logs can include key-value pairs (metadata) beyond the simple message string, allowing for powerful filtering.